 - 2 tablespoons flax seed

 - 1 tablespoon honey

-- 1/2 cup kale or spinach
+- ½ cup kale or spinach

-- Blend ingredients in blender until smooth.
+- Place all ingredients in a blender and blend until smooth.

 What is your favorite smoothie combination?